Troilus and Criseyde: Form

 The poem is written in rhyme royal, which consists of seven-line stanzas in ABABBCC rhyme format.
 Most lines have either 10 or 11 syllables.
 The poem is split into 5 books, with the first being considerably shorter than the others at only 1092 lines.
 In total, Troilus and Criseyde consists of 8,244 lines, or more than 1000 stanzas.

 Inspiration

 Chaucer's primary source was Boccaccio's Il Filostrato, a poem he never mentions within Troilus and Criseyde but is its clear inspiration.
 The text of Troilus and Criseyde is roughly 40% longer than Il Filostrato, and Chaucer primarily expands upon Boccaccio in writing about the inner lives of his characters in more detail.

 The Canticus Troili is a translation of Petrarch's Sonnet 132 from Il Canzoniere.

 Troilus' philosophical monologue in Book IV is from Boethius' Consolation of Philosophy, a book that was extremely influential to Chaucer.

+Adaptations

+In either the 16th or early 17th century, Chaucer's poem and its sequel- Robert Henryson's The Testament of Cresseid- were adapted into the anonynous Welsh closet play Troelus a Chresyd.